marctorsoc/marctorsoc.github.io/_posts/2021-06-12-use-python-without-installing-on-windows.md

  suggested to use this.
 The way I framed it was the following.
 Someone (him) would add a configuration file where each row would be a tuple with the keyword to find and the keyword to replace.
-Then, a Python script would take the input file and using the configuration file generate an output file.
-For someone seasoned in Python, the above cannot be more than 10min coding.
+Then, a Python script would take the input file and generate an output file given the configuration.
+For someone seasoned in Python, the above is no more than 10min coding.
 Easy-peasy.
 </p>

  Let's see an example of what I had in mind after my first answer: